ChaeOkay/Kenny_G/README.md

 **TODO**

 *  players should have a target
-*  maybe a game is more like a competition, and a player is a competitor
-*  games play should not know the player target, I don't think
+*  games play should not know the player target?
 *  game_end
 *  scoring for quick play
 *  point rounds

 ## Development